-The Order authorizing the issuance of the Certificates will approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and will authorize its further use in the reoffering of the Certificates by the Purchaser.
+The Order authorized the issuance of the Certificates and approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the reoffering of the Certificates by the Purchaser.

-This Official Statement will be approved by the Commissioners Court of the Issuer for distribution in accordance with the provisions of the Rule.
+This Official Statement was approved by the Commissioners Court of the Issuer for distribution in accordance with the provisions of the Rule.